Reconfigurable-Computing-CalPoly-Pomona/human_action_recognization-/README.md

 #### Introduction
-This repo contains both a tensorflow and pytorch approach for video human action recognition.
+This repo contains both a tensorflow and pytorch implementation on PYNQ-Z1 for video human action recognition.
 An InceptionV3 architecture is used to train the Tensorflow model, and 3D Convolutional Network architecture is used for PyTorch.
+The performance is measured by the frames per second.

 #### Building this project